Some Frequently Asked Questions & Answers

 It currently costs $338 to file for bankruptcy under Chapter 7 and $313 to file for bankruptcy under Chapter 13 (whether filed individually or jointly by a married couple).
 The filing fee is paid to the Bankruptcy Court and must be paid in cash, bank draft, certified check or money order.

 If you can’t pay the filing fee all at once, the court may allow you to pay this filing fee in installments.
-You must file an application requesting permission to make installment payments.
-If you cannot pay the filing fee in installments, have a very low income and do not have a lot of valuable property, you may request that the court waive the filing fee.
-Although occasionally there are some exceptions, generally if you hire an attorney you will have to pay the attorney and the filing fee.
+You must file an application to ask to make installment payments.
+If you cannot pay the filing fee in installments, have a very low income and do not have a lot of valuable property, you may ask the court to waive the filing fee.
+Although there are some exceptions, generally if you hire an attorney you will have to pay the attorney and the filing fee.

 What must I do before filing bankruptcy?